The Scholarship System

 The $1,000 scholarship from Scholarship Detective is open to all students and only requires a short form and a 140 character statement on how your student would use the money; essentially, a tiny “essay.”
 The essays are judged to determine who receives the money, and the funds are sent directly to the student’s school.

-It does encourage students to apply once a week for a chance to receive the money, so competition is incredibly high.
+It does encourage students to apply once a week for a chance to receive the money, so competition is incredibly high for making money.
 While the company cannot show the odds of being selected, as it varies depending on the number of applicants, your student’s chances would likely be slim, to say the least.

-Additionally, Scholarship Detective may give your student’s information to certain “trusted” third parties, but they do not sell or trade it to outside parties.
+Additionally, Scholarship Detective may give exclusive access to your student’s information to certain “trusted” third parties, but they do not sell or trade it to outside parties.

 College Is Power (CIP) provides information and tools to current and prospective college students.
 They also list a $1,000 scholarship, where students enter using a short form and adding a 150-word essay.

 Using much of the site does not require any personal information.
-Additionally, CIP does not sell any information provided by scholarship applicants.
+Additionally, CIP does not sell any personal or financial information as provided by scholarship applicants.
 However, it may be disclosed to certain third-party partners.

 Anyone interested in the scholarship can only apply once, and the short essays are judged to select a winner.
 Scholarship funds are paid directly to the student’s school or the applicant themselves.